Why the Hawaii Tropical Bioreserve & Garden is a Must-See in Hilo

 Photo credit: Jen Barnes

 My teenagers loved everything we saw and enjoyed doing the entire boardwalk but did not need more than about 3 hours to see it all.
 There are no adventure activities here, but there is a lot to learn and see.
+The trails offer a decent amount of walking involved, so it’s helpful to wear comfortable shoes.

 For those coming from the other side of the island, you can easily pair this with an afternoon in Hilo or by making a stop at Rainbow Falls or Akaka Falls State Park on the way back to Kona.